Bugonia (film): Music

-Jerskin Fendrix composed and conducted the film's score, performed by the London Contemporary Orchestra.
-This marks his third collaboration with Lanthimos after Poor Things and Kinds of Kindness (2024).
-According to sound designer Johnnie Burn, Fendrix was asked by Lanthimos to write the score based on three key words: bees, basement, and spaceship.
+Jerskin Fendrix composed and conducted the score, performed by the London Contemporary Orchestra.
+This marks his third collaboration with Lanthimos after Poor Things (2023) and Kinds of Kindness (2024).
+According to sound designer Johnnie Burn, Fendrix was asked by Lanthimos to write the score based on the words "bees", "basement" and "spaceship".
 He did not provide him with the script or any other footage until after hearing the score.

+Release

 Marketing

-First footage from the film was screened at the Universal Pictures/Focus Features panel in CinemaCon on April 2, 2025, with the absence of Lanthimos and Stone.
+First footage was screened at the Universal Pictures/Focus Features panel in CinemaCon on April 2, 2025, with the absence of Lanthimos and Stone.
 The teaser trailer was released online on June 26, featuring Green Day's song "Basket Case."
 A day prior to its Venice debut on August 27, 2025, the first poster was released, with a first official trailer, featuring a remix of Chappell Roan's song "Good Luck, Babe!" and revealing Stone's bald look for the film, releasing the next day.

 A week before its limited release in the United States, an in-universe website titled "Human Resistance HQ" was released, featuring a poorly made website including a deep-dive into Stone's character Michelle Fuller, a collection of articles and files connected to the film's plot, and linked a LinkedIn page of the fictional in-universe company Auxolith.
 Additionally, two billboards, respectively in Los Angeles and New York City, were released, advertising Auxolith, before each being vandalized with "ANDROMEDAN FILTH" and "JOIN THE HUMAN RESISTANCE."

-On October 20, four days before the film's limited release in the United States, an advanced free screening at the Culver Theater in Los Angeles was given to bald audiences, with a barber present to shave people's heads to enter the screening.
+On October 20, four days before the limited release in the United States, an advanced free screening at the Culver Theater in Los Angeles was given to bald audiences, with a barber present to shave people's heads to enter the screening.
+The film's title card, posters, and credits were designed by Greek graphic designer Vasilis Marmatakis, a longtime Lanthimos collaborator.
+Marmatakis used a custom digitisation of Churchward Roundsquare, a geometric typeface designed by Samoan-born New Zealand typographer Joseph Churchward, which he discovered in the archives of the Museum of New Zealand Te Papa Tongarewa and digitized with permission from Churchward's family.

-Release
+Theatrical

+Yorgos Lanthimos (left) and Emma Stone (right), promoting Bugonia during its UK premiere at the BFI London Film Festival in October 2025.

 Bugonia premiered at the Venice International Film Festival on August 28, 2025.
 Focus Features acquired the film's worldwide rights outside South Korea, which CJ ENM Films & Television retained, to the project at the Marché du Film in May 2024, with its parent Universal Pictures handling international distribution on its behalf.
 The film had a limited release in the United States on October 24, 2025, before having a wide release on October 31, 2025.
 It was previously scheduled to be released on November 7, 2025.
 It was released in Ireland by Universal Pictures on October 31, 2025, and was released in South Korea by CJ ENM on November 5, 2025.
 In addition to digital screenings, it was shown in 35 mm in select theaters.